 Though bulimics are obsessed with gorging followed by a round of purging, the disorder is more psychological in nature than about food.
 Bingeing on food items is simply a means for tiding over emotional problems revolving around low self-esteem, vulnerability, guilt, and so on.
 Food furnishes the patient with an outlet to deal with the negative feelings.

 So, the next time you’re overtaken with an urge to overeat, just step back and try to figure out what is actually going on in your mind.
 Are you really hungry or is it something else that is gnawing you from within?
 Are you feeling lonely or depressed because you’ve recently lost someone who was very close to you?
 What is the root cause of your unhappiness?
-You probably need to read this post about psychologists from Betterhelp to help you.

 With a little proactive introspection, you might be able to get to the root of the problem.
 After you’ve determined the main cause, there are several options that you can choose from for keeping your mind off of food.
 You can try the following way outs: